 German Love Routes

 On the Bavarian Alps Route you can drive through the some of the most scenic areas of Germany in your Germany RV rental, motorhome hire or campervan rental, skirting the mountain range.
 Take in the panoramic view of the mountains and explore the valleys between.
-The Romantic Route also passes through picturesque Bavaria, taking in several quintessentially German towns and villages, all with a magical atmosphere of medieval romance.
+The Romantic Route also passes through picturesque Bavaria, taking in several quintessentially German towns, villages and castles, all with a magical atmosphere of medieval romance.

 Once in a lifetime, every princess should drive the Fairytale Route, 600km from Hanau to Bremen.
 Sababurg Castle inspired Disney, while familiar tales from the Brothers Grimm took place in Hamelin (The Pied Piper of Hamlet) and Bremen (The Musicians of Bremen).
 Along the way there are several museums dedicated to the characters we all know and love.
 Learn the origins of these stories, many of which were spun as cautionary tales to keep children behaved and are rooted in dark truths.

 While Germany is not famous for its wines, it has a successful wine region located in the Palatinate region, in the state of Rhineland-Palatinate, accessible from Frankfurt city.
 From March to October there are several open-air wine festivals held along the Wine Route.
 Starting in Schweigen Rechtenbach, near the French border, follow the yellow signs with the black bunch of grapes image in your motorhome rentals.

 Look out for the dubbeglas, which is a glass about the size of a water glass, with dimples (dubbe).
 Inside, the glass widens from bottom to top, like a wine glass.
-It might look a bit odd to the wine connoisseur, but it sure is easier to hold on to as the evening wears on!
+It might look a bit odd to the wine connoisseur; however it sure is easier to hold on to as the evening wears on!
 There is also a half-liter un-dimpled Schoppenglas.
-Make sure to get plenty of rest and share the driving on the Wine Route, as Germany does have strict drink-driving laws.
+Make sure to get plenty of rest and share the driving on the Wine Route.
+Germany does have strict drink-driving laws.

 One Way Motorhome Rentals in Germany